casefabric/guide/docs/cmmnIntroduction.md

 - A dossier holding patient treatment information
 - A dossier holding your passport renewal application
 - A dossier holding all customer interactions on a service request
-- ......... fill your own type of dossier here

 Many examples can be thought of.